sanjay434343/sanjay434343/README.md

 ## 🌟 About Me

-veloper** from Chennai, India, focused on creating scalable web applications and mobile apps.
+I'm a passionate **Full Stack Developer** from Pollachi, Coimbatore, Tamil Nadu, India, focused on creating scalable web applications and mobile apps.
 With several successful projects completed, I specialize in modern frameworks and clean, efficient code.

 **What drives me:**
 - 🎯 Solving problems with elegant solutions